 Furthermore, the Company renders services of oil and petroleum products storage in the system of trunk pipelines, oil compounding and sale of oil and petroleum products.

 In addition to the main business of oil and petroleum products transportation across Russia, Transneft plans and supervises oil transportation and supply to custody transfer points abroad, collects and compiles data, acting via its representative offices in Poland, Hungary, Slovakia and Belarus.

-6. What are the main spheres of the Company’s development?
+6. What are the main lines of the Company's development?